Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix bugs with Immersive Engingeering tools breaking (Universal Tweaks)
 - Fix DivineRPG water mobs replacing Squid spawns and taking up/exceeding the hostile mob cap (Universal Tweaks)
 - Fix various issues with DivineRPG replacing items in the main hand instead of the used hand (Universal Tweaks)
+- Fix broken particle effects with some ProjectRed blocks (FermiumASM)

 ## Balance Adjustments: